Random spanning forests, Markov matrix spectra and well distributed points: Hitting times

 \end{proposition} \begin{proof} As we remarked before, Wilson's algorithm works also when considering more than one absorbing state.
-Denote by $T^{Wil}_R$ the running time of Wilson's algorithm (i.e. the total running time of the loop erased random walks needed to cover the whole graph) when the absorbing states form a non-empty subset $R$ of $\mathcal{X}$ (this amounts to sample $\nu_{0, R}$).
-It can be shown (see e.g.~\cite{M00}, Proposition 1) that the mean running time can be expressed in spectral terms as $\sum_{i=0}^{|R|-1}\frac{1}{\lambda_{i,R}}$, with $\lambda_{i,R}$ being the eigenvalues of the operator $[L]_{R^c}$, the sub-Markovian generator associated with the process absorbed in $R$\footnote{ This running time is actually independent of the obtained sample and its law is the same as that of a sum of independent exponential variables with parameters $\lambda_{i, R}$ when these eigenvalues are real.
-The same holds in the case of complex eigenvalues by defining ``the sum of exponential variables'' through its Laplace transform and the same algebraic formula as in the real case. }.
-Note at this point that we can overestimate the l.h.s. of \eqref{MaxEstimate} by the expectation of $T^{Wil}_{\rho(\Phi)}$.
+Denote by $T^W_R$ the running time of Wilson's algorithm (i.e. the total running time of the loop erased random walks needed to cover the whole graph) when the absorbing states form a non-empty subset $R$ of $\mathcal{X}$ (this amounts to sample $\nu_{0, R}$).
+It can be shown (see e.g.~\cite{M00}, Proposition 1) that the mean running time\footnote{ This running time is actually independent of the obtained sample and its law is the same as that of a sum of independent exponential variables with parameters $\lambda_{i, R}$ when these eigenvalues are real.
+The same holds in the case of complex eigenvalues by defining ``the sum of exponential variables'' through its Laplace transform and the same algebraic formula as in the real case. } can be expressed in spectral terms as $\sum_{i=0}^{|R|-1}\frac{1}{\lambda_{i,R}}$, with $\lambda_{i,R}$ being the eigenvalues of the operator $[L]_{R^c}$, the sub-Markovian generator associated with the process absorbed in $R$.
+Note at this point that we can overestimate the l.h.s. of \eqref{MaxEstimate} by the expectation of $T^{W}_{\rho(\Phi)}$.
 Hence, using (\ref{lucien}) and looking at the coefficient of degree 1 in $Z_R(q)$,

 and the latter equals the r.h.s. of \eqref{MaxEstimate}.
 The bounds in \eqref{MaxEstimateFixedRoots} follows by a similar argument. \end{proof}